fgregg/scraping-intro/README.md

 </SELECT>
 ```

-We can learn a few things.
-First, for the quarterly reports, the value of 'p' is the year and quarter as we suspected.
+We can learn a few more things from the source.
+First, for the quarterly reports, the value of 'p' is the year and
-However we also see that sometimes the last digit is 0, and that corresonds to a yearly reporting period.
-We also see
+quarter as we suspected.
+However we also see that sometimes the last digit is 0, and that corresonds to a yearly
-that the first reporting period is for the 1994 year, and that quarterly reporting seemed to start in the third quarter
+reporting period.
+We also see that the first reporting period is for the 1994 year, and that quarterly reporting
-of 1999.
+seemed to start in the third quarter of 1999.

 Moving to the next `<select>` tag 'm', we see the municipal code for Illinois cities in the value options of the `<option>`
 children.
 We don't see a lot of rhyme or reason, but we now know where to look for other muncipality codes.